 Stanford provides specialized care to over 2,500 trauma patients per year.
 We receive patients from many outlying counties in addition to interfacility transports of patients who need Stanford's expertise.
 Patients are transported directly to our facility by paramedics and flight crews, such as Stanford's Life Flight.

 Bicycle crashes are one of the top causes of injury seen in the Trauma Service at Stanford Health Care.
-In order to reduce injuries and deaths:
+Bicyclists and motorists both play a role in preventing crashes.

 ALWAYS wear a helmet.
-It's the law for all children and youth under 18 years old.
-But it saves brain injuries and saves lives for bicycle riders of all ages.
+It’s the law for children and youth under 18years old.

 Make sure you are visible at night—with a white headlight, a rear reflector (required by law).
-A red light on the rear of the bike, reflectors, and bright clothing are all recommended.
+Light colored or reflective clothing is recommended.

 Don’t swerve in and out of parked cars.
 You’re more visible going in a straight line down the road.

-Remember the 3-foot law – a vehicle must stay at least 3 feet away when passing a bicyclist.
+Remember the 3-foot-law—a vehicle must stay at least 3 feet way when passing a bicyclist.

 Stanford Health Care is known worldwide for the advanced patient care provided by its doctors and staff.
 We also provide a wide range of guest services and amenities to our patients and visitors.
 Learn more about preparing for a hospital stay, billing and financial services, and our other support programs in Patients & Visitors.

 Stanford Health Care provides comprehensive services to refer and track patients, as well as provides the latest information and news for physicians and office staff.
 For help with all referral needs and questions visit Referring Physicians.